Sherwan: Subdivisions

-Sherwan also has a police station.
+According to the 2023 census the population was 6,631 of which 3,261 were males and 3,370 females.

 History

 Under Turkish rule

 Tanawal was a part of Pakhli, which was ruled by Turks for centuries.
 Sherwan was the capital of Lower Tanawal under the Turks.
 The last Turkish Wali (governor) of the area was Qias-ud-din during the third quarter of 18th century.

 Under the rule of the Sikhs

-After doing away with Sardar Muhammad Khan Tarin, Bostan Khan Tarin, and others in lower Hazara, the Sikhs tormented and persecuted the population.
-The Mashwanis of Srikot were forced to migrate from their homelands, and because of this, they were refugees in nearby localities for six to seven years.
-Many of them crossed the Indus and moved to Swabi.
-The Sikhs also forcefully conscripted several Mashwani youths in their army.
-After the death of Maharaja Ranjit Singh, the Sikh empire fell prey to disorder and their rule weakened.
+After doing away with Sardar Muhammad Khan Tarin, Bostan Khan Tarin, and others in lower Hazara, the Sikh administration implemented measures that significantly impacted the local population.
+The Mashwanis of Srikot were displaced from their ancestral lands and lived as refugees in nearby areas for approximately six to seven years.
+A number of them eventually crossed the Indus River and resettled in Swabi.
+During this period, several Mashwani youths were also conscripted into the Sikh military forces.
+After the death of Maharaja Ranjit Singh, the Sikh Empire experienced internal instability, leading to a gradual decline in its authority and governance.